Libya is a

 Medal.
 Mint:

-Socialist People's Libyan Arab Jamahiriya"
+People's Libyan Arab Jamahiriya)

-in Arabic at the top.
+Arabic at the bottom.
+Reverse:

 Mintage: